Development Intern Summer 2023

 The Development Intern is an unpaid position and will be remote.
 If you are a student, Tanenbaum will work with you and your school so that you receive academic credit for the internship.

-Please send a cover letter, resume, and one or two brief writing samples (less than five pages) to email@example.com.
-Be sure to include the name of the position in the subject line of your email.
+Please send a cover letter, résumé, salary requirements, and two brief writing samples (less than five pages) to [email protected] Be sure to include the name of the position in the subject line of your email.
+Applications without salary requirements will not be considered.

 No phone calls, please.